Joyful woman sitting among Fall leaves

 Danny’s Struggle To Live

-Take the story of my husband, Danny.
-Danny woke up one week before his 45th birthday and found himself struggling to breathe.
-He was sent to a cardiologist for a workup.
+My husband, Danny, woke up one week before his 45th birthday and found himself struggling to breathe.
+He immediately went to the doctor.

-Upon discovering he had Congestive Heart Failure, Danny began learning how to live with his diagnosis.
-But, his condition continued to decline.
+Upon discovering he had Heart Failure, Danny began learning how to live with his diagnosis.
+However, his condition continued to decline.

-A few months later, Danny was instructed to go home and get his affairs in order.
+A few months later, Danny was instructed by his cardiologist to go home and get his affairs in order.

-Hence, the moral of Danny’s story is never to give up at the first sign of defeat.
+The moral of Danny’s story is to never give up at the first sign of defeat.
 After all, defeat is only a perception.
-If you see a problem as solvable, then it becomes so.
+If you see a problem as solvable, then it often becomes so.

 Two Coworkers With Differing Perspectives

-Let’s take a look at two coworkers from my Nine to Five employer.
+Now, let’s take a look at two of my coworkers.

-When instructed about added duties and responsibilities coming our way, one employee was excited about a new challenge and developed a “work smarter” plan.
-She also embraced the overtime offered to us.
+When instructed about newly assigned duties and responsibilities, one employee was excited about a new challenge and developed a “work smarter” plan.
+She embraced the opportunities offered by the company.

 The second coworker was disgruntled with the extra work.
 She complained to everyone on the team.

-In addition, she made little effort to incorporate the new responsibilities into her routine.
-Even though time was available.
+Additionally, she made little effort to incorporate the new responsibilities into her routine even though time was available.

-The unhappy coworker became such a downer that everyone else began avoiding her.
-Plus, they had to cover her part of the extra workload.
+The unhappy coworker became such a downer that everyone began avoiding her.
+They also had to cover her part of the extra workload.

-But, guess which employee got a raise, a bonus, and is in line for a promotion?
+Guess which employee got a raise, a bonus, and a promotion?

-When you steer your mindset and personal views toward positive outcomes, indeed, you can change your life!
+When you steer your mindset and personal views toward positive outcomes, you can change your life!

 The Top 10 Negative Self-Perceptions